What is a Shoe Bot? How Does Sneaker Botting Work?

 In modern retail, limited edition merchandise represents an opportunity to build brand awareness while keeping loyal customers happy and on the hook.

-Think, Adidas and Kanye West, H&M and Kenzo, even US retailer Target and Google are forming a partnership.
+Think Adidas and Kanye West, or H&M and Kenzo.
+Even US retailer Target and Google are forming a partnership.
 The aim is to create hype, drive customers to stores and websites and generate lots of lovely sales.

 However, as most of us will have experienced, getting in the queue (either literally or virtually) at your favorite store on the day of an eagerly awaited release doesn’t necessarily guarantee that you’ll lay your paws on the goods.
 They’re snapped up in the blink of an eye.
 But how?